The Hidden Cash in Melbourne’s Property Blocks

 It’s also why I pay no attention to the Australian property doomers.

-My suggestion is to focus on the potential of this sector, and not the endless ‘crash’ prophets.
+I focus on the potential of this sector, and not the endless ‘crash’ prophets.

 Perhaps you’re looking to buy a new unit?
 My neighbour Ron might want to hear from you.